About the Pearce Interns

 In the Habitat for Humanity project, interns worked directly with a client from the Habitat for Humanity Pickens County and focused on storytelling and recovering the organization’s online and social media presence.
 Team members met weekly with the client to establish and manage attainable deadlines for deliverables.
 Interns attended and/or volunteered at major off-site events hosted by the organization, such as the annual Homecoming build on Bowman Field, local partnership builds and family home dedications.
 Interns focused on conducting interviews with the organizations’ key figures and volunteers, writing and editing stories for their monthly newsletter and developing digital graphics for various media, including Instagram, Facebook and e-blasts.

 Emerson Rose Heart Foundation works to increase awareness of congenital heart defects and support families with children affected by CHD.
 The Pearce Interns worked with the executive director and communications director to help manage social media, create promotional materials for events and create a seasonal newsletter for beneficiaries and donors.
-In Fall 2022, interns created content calendars aimed to achieve the organization’s goals of reaching more CHD families.
-The end of the fundraising campaign focused on reaching supporters to hit a $50,000 target, which was exceeded during the campaign.
-The intern team created more than 55 social media posts across three platforms over the course of the semester.
+In Fall 2023, interns created content calendars aimed to achieve the organization’s goals of reaching more CHD families.
 Emerson Rose hosted connect events and a golf tournament in the fall, which interns attended to help plan and run the events.
-Their social media efforts continued into the Spring semester and included assisting the organization with their large Heart Month campaign in February.
+Their social media efforts are continuing into the Spring semester and include assisting the organization with their large Heart Month campaign in February.

 Clemson UPIC icon featuring a Clemson paw

-For the Fall 2022 semester, interns on the UPIC project team worked on the creation of the yearly UPIC magazine.
+For the Fall 2023 semester, interns on the UPIC project team worked on the creation of the yearly UPIC magazine.
 The interns met with the client at the beginning of the semester to discuss expectations.
 The client sent a list of potential UPIC mentors, interns and story ideas that the interns used to collect information and schedule interviews.
 The interns conducted the interviews with the main goal of telling the story of the individual’s experience as a UPIC intern or mentor.
-The interns also covered events that could be relevant to UPIC, like the Student Wellbeing Panel.
 The design lead intern used InDesign to create page designs for the magazine pages and created multiple drafts for the title page as requested by the client.
-In Spring 2023, the design team worked with the UPIC staff to complete the layout of the magazine and prepare it for publication.
+This spring, the UPIC team will continue to work with the UPIC staff to complete the layout of the magazine and prepare it for publication.

-For the 2022-2023 academic year, the interns were tasked with raising awareness for BRIEF, a newly-founded nonprofit organization that provides children living in poverty in the Upstate with technology skills.
+For the Fall of 2023, the interns were tasked with raising awareness for BRIEF, a newly-founded nonprofit organization that provides children living in poverty in the Upstate with technology skills.
 The campaign’s goal was to increase brand awareness to boost donations in the future.
 To create more attention, the interns created graphics to post on multiple social media platforms, ranging from volunteer spotlights to stories of the students.
 Some of the interns’ posts led to direct donations!
 Interns also helped the organization start a monthly newsletter to send to potential donors.
 Additionally, the interns created donation packets for BRIEF to distribute and better showcase the direct impact of donations.
-Throughout the campaign, the interns increased the number of accounts reached by 210 percent and increased BRIEF’s familiarity in the region.

 Pearce Center logo

 Pearce Interns work alongside Visual Information Design interns to maintain the Pearce Center’s social media accounts.
-In the Fall and Spring semesters, interns created a posting schedule, brainstormed content, designed posts and created specific style guidelines to make the feed feel cohesive.
+In the Fall, interns created a posting schedule, brainstormed content, designed posts and created specific style guidelines to make the feed feel cohesive.
 Content included intern features, project spotlights and general informational posts about the Pearce Center and related events.
 This group of interns also helped advertise the internship in order to recruit new interns for future semesters.
 The team enjoyed the creative freedom of the project and learned valuable skills related to digital marketing and brand guidelines.
+They additionally curated and created the Pearce Center’s first ever Newsletter, which was created to inform the community and donors about the Pearce Center’s impact on student’s experiential learning.

 Intern Publications